zammad/zammad-admin-documentation/channels/microsoft365/accounts/account-setup.rst

    prior adding an email account, and to turn it back on once all your messages have been imported.

+.. tip:: 🤓 **Shared mailboxes are possible...**

+   For this to function ensure to set a password for the account in question.
+   You'll need these credentials to authenticate against later during adding the account.

 🚛 Migrate an Existing Email Channel
 ------------------------------------